noctisyounis/Slate/Readme.md

 - "Aluth" : *"It is better to place oneself in a complicated situation to learn something useful, than to be in a useless situation to learn something complicated"*
 - Ambre
+- Nicolas Carlier : "I wish Unity.GraphView will be cool"
 - "Lex"
 - "Ryospi" : *Voici la base du projet slate, en espérant que cela pourra vous aider dans vos futurs projets.*
 - "Voyager_001" : *"A small step with this Slate — a giant leap for our future productions."*
 - Zachary Lefèbvre : *Hey!
 Thanks for taking the lead (forced or not), I can't wait to see what you'll come up with :)*